librepup/hailstorm-w540/README.md

 ## Nix Specification
 This setup comes with **home-manager**, **stylix**, **nix-flatpak**, **nix-index-database**, and much, much more, pre-installed and included in the flake.

+## Notice
+Remember to make backups of all the files in your `/etc/nixos` directory, and various other `~/.config` directories if you want to use this configuration.

 ## Installation
-!!!
-Remember to make BACKUPS of your current/old configuration files beforehand. !!!
 1. `git clone https://github.com/nixpup/hailstorm-w540`
 2. `cd hailstorm-w540`
 3. ```